 You can configure logging for the current connection by setting the logging configuration properties in the DSN or in a connection string.
-For information about the logging configuration properties, see Configuring Connector-wide Logging Options on Windows on page 13.
+For information about the logging configuration properties, see Configuring Connector-wide Logging Options in Windows.
 Settings in the connection string take precedence over settings in the DSN, and settings in the DSN take precedence over connector-wide settings.

-If the LogLevel configuration property is passed in via the connection string or DSN, the rest of the logging configurations are read from the connection string or DSN and not from the existing connector-wide logging configuration.
+Note: If the LogLevel configuration property is passed in via the connection string or DSN, the rest of the logging configurations are read from the connection string or DSN and not from the existing connector-wide logging configuration.